 The network radars operated by ROC are named Weather Surveillance Radar-Model 1988 Doppler (WSR-88D) after the year they were first put into service and their capabilities to use Doppler shift measurements to determine wind velocities.
 They are also known as Next Generation Weather Radars (NEXRADs).
 Like all active radars, the WSR-88D transmits a radio signal, which reflects off targets and returns to the radar.
 The radar measures the strength of the return signal, its direction of return, and the time between transmission and return, which allows determination of the target characteristics.
 Because the WSR-88D has the potential to cause electromagnetic effects on the environment, ROC carefully considered these effects and strives to prevent effects, or when effects cannot be avoided, mitigate the significance of those effects.
 To that end, the NEXRAD Joint System Program Office (JSPO) prepared environmental reports evaluating potential electromagnetic effects of the WSR-88D during planning and implementation of the WSR-88D network.
 In 1984, the JSPO issued the first environmental document which considered electromagnetic effects (among other effects).
 That report is titled: Next Generation Weather Radar Programmatic Environmental Impact Statement (PEIS), Report R400-PE201 [ROC, 1984].
 In 1993, JSPO issued a supplemental report updating the analysis contained in the 1984 PEIS to account for changes since 1984 in electromagnetic standards and guidelines and developments in radar design and operational modes.
 The supplemental report is titled Final Supplemental Environmental Assessment (SEA) of the Effects of Electromagnetic Radiation from the WSR-88D Radar [NEXRAD JSPO, 1993].
 The 1993 SEA analyzed the potential electromagnetic effects of operating the WSR-88D at a minimum scan angle of +0.5 degree (deg) above horizontal, measured at the center of the WSR-88D main beam.
-The minimum scan angle of +0.5 deg represented the lowest scan angle used by WSR-88Ds at that time.
+The minimum scan angle of +0.5 deg represented the lowest scan angle used operation of the WSR-88Ds at that time.

-The ROC operates the WSR-88D serving the Eglin Air Force Base (AFB) FL, area.
-The radar identifier is KEVX and the radar is located in a rural area about 2 miles southeast (SE) of Redbay, Walton County, FL, and about 40 miles east-northeast (ENE) of the runways at Eglin AFB.
-The KEVX WSR-88D is part of the nationwide WSR-88D network.
-The ROC proposes to operate the KEVX WSR-88D at a minimum scan angle of +0.3 deg, which is lower than the current minimum scan angle of +0.5 deg above the horizon.
-Operating the KEVX WSR-88D at this lower scan angle was not analyzed in the 1993 SEA.
+The ROC operates the WSR-88D serving the Dover Air Force Base (AFB) AFB, DE, area.
+The radar identifier is KDOX and the radar is located at about 1.5 miles NW of Ellendale in Sussex County, DE.
+The KDOX WSR-88D is part of the nationwide WSR-88D network.
+The ROC proposes to operate the KDOX WSR-88D at a minimum scan angle of +0.3 deg, which is lower than the current minimum scan angle of +0.5 deg above the horizon.
+Operating the KDOX WSR-88D at this lower scan angle was not analyzed in the 1993 SEA.

-The ROC follows procedures established by National Oceanic and Atmospheric Administration (NOAA), the parent agency of NWS, for evaluation of the potential environmental consequences to comply with the National Environmental Policy Act (NEPA).
+The ROC follows procedures established by National Oceanic and Atmospheric Administration (NOAA), the parent agency of NWS, of the potential environmental consequences of proposed actions to comply with the National Environmental Policy Act (NEPA).
 Procedures to be followed are set forth in NOAA Administrative Order (NAO) 216-6A (NOAA, 2016).
-Because ROC's proposed action of operating the KEVX WSR-88D at a minimum scan angle below +0.5 deg has the potential to cause environmental effects, there is a need to analyze potential environmental consequences, determine their significance, and develop measures to mitigate adverse impacts if necessary.
+Because ROC's proposed action of operating the KDOX WSR-88D at a minimum scan angle below +0.5 deg has the potential to cause environmental effects, there is a need to analyze potential environmental consequences, determine their significance, and develop measures to mitigate adverse impacts if necessary.